rlmv/cnt-signup/readme.md

 Getting PostgreSQL running:
 --------------------------

 [Download and install PostgreSQL](http://www.postgresql.org/download/) using the default settings.
-There's apparently a graphical app for OSX which lets you skip some of the following stuff, however I can't use it on my computer so you're on your own that out...
+Apparently there is a graphical app for OSX which lets you skip some of the following stuff, however I can't use it on my computer so you're on your own figuring it out...
 David, I'm not entirely sure how this plays with Linux.
 The OSX installer prompts for a password for the 'postgres' superuser account; not sure how that gets set up if you do an apt-get install.
-But

 Add these aliases to your .bashrc file (make sure PSQL_HOME points to the directory in which PostgreSQL is installed):